pauldamjn/Cooperative-models/README.md

 # Initial conditions

 Define lambda to evaluate different levels of genetic mixing.
-You can also change the number of subpolations in the and the number of cycles (n) in the
+You can also change the number of subpolations in the Creating subpopulations section and the number of cycles (n) in the Structured population cycle.

 # Running the model
 Make sure to save your data with a proper name.
 Then run the model.

 # Wolfram Mathematica models